Blake Snell shines on mound and Dodgers hold off Phillies 4-3 for 2-0 lead in NLDS

 Luzardo threw 24 pitches in the first before the left-hander settled down and retired 17 straight Dodgers until Game 1 star Teoscar Hernández singled leading off the inning.
 Freeman doubled and that was all for Luzardo.

-The Dodgers, who used the injured list this season 37 times for 2,585 days, according to Major League Baseball, are finally mostly healthy and need to win just once in two home games to clinch the series.
+The NL West champion Dodgers, who used the injured list this season 37 times for 2,585 days, according to Major League Baseball, are finally mostly healthy and need to win just once in two potential home games to clinch the series.
 Teams taking a 2-0 lead in a best-of-five postseason series have won 80 of 90 times, including 54 sweeps.

-Snell, who missed four months of his first season in Los Angeles with shoulder inflammation, struck out a season-high 12 over seven innings in a September start against the Phillies.
-Philadelphia players in the Game 2 starting lineup who had faced Snell hit only a combined .152 lifetime against him coming in.

-Snell worked out of his only jam in the sixth, when he issued consecutive one-out walks to finally get a rise out of more than 45,000 fans who had been nervously subdued most of the game.
-Snell got Harper, the NLDS career home run leader with 11, to swing hard on strike three, and Alec Bohm ended the threat with a chopper to third that snuffed the energy out of the ballpark.

-The slumping Phillies were 1 for 18 with nine strikeouts through six.
+The NL East champion Phillies were 1 for 18 with nine strikeouts through six innings.

+“We missed some pitches over the plate,” Harper said.
+“Haven't done a very good job with guys on base.
+Just need to be better.”

 Up next

 The Dodgers send RHP Yoshinobu Yamamoto to the mound in Game 3.
 Yamamoto struck out a postseason-high nine while pitching into the seventh inning in the Wild Card Series clincher against Cincinnati.
-Aaron Nola will start for the Phillies.
+Aaron Nola starts for the Phillies.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.